-Learn about the procedures, equipment, and requirements involved with collecting and analyzing specimens.
+Learn the procedures, equipment, and requirements for collecting & analyzing specimens.

 As a medical laboratory technician, you play a critical role in the health care system.
 From routine medical tests to more advanced ones, your work helps doctors identify severe illnesses.
 A medical laboratory technician’s primary responsibility is collecting and analyzing blood and other bodily fluids samples.
 This role is a critical component of the diagnostic process.
 Doctors or surgeons order these tests, but the medical laboratory technician or the medical laboratory scientist typically tests the samples.

 (Click here to review our complete list of medical lab tech duties & responsibilities)

 As a medical laboratory technician, you can have a fulfilling career impacting patient health by assisting with medical diagnosis.
 Plus, it’s a career in demand as the population ages and requires additional medical care.
 The Bureau of Labor Statistics projects that the job market for medical laboratory technicians will grow by 7 percent between now and 2030.

 Read on to learn more about this essential skill and its role in the healthcare system.
 Learn more about becoming a medical laboratory technician.

 What’s the Definition of Specimen Collection and Analysis?